AdobeDocs/campaign-classic.ja-JP/help/installation/using/configure-fda-vertica.md

    #Add your DSN in ODBC Data Sources section, for example:
    [ODBC Data Sources]
-   VMart = "VMart database on Vertica"
+   VMart = "VMart database on Vertica Analytics"

    #Add a DSN definition section below, for example:
    [VMart]
    Description = Vmart Database
-   Driver = Vertica
+   Driver = Vertica Analytics
    Database = VMart
-   Servername = # The name of the server where Vertica is installed.
-Use localhost if Vertica is installed on the same machine.
+   Servername = # The name of the server where Vertica Analytics is installed.
+Use localhost if Vertica Analytics is installed on the same machine.
    UID = dbadmin
    PWD = <password>
    Port = 5433